zubinchopra/portaldocs/portal-sdk/generated/portalfx-notifications.md

 });
 ```

-To link a notification to a blade directly, specify the blade details:
+To link a notification to a blade directly, the extension specifies the blade details, as in the following code.

 ```ts
 MsPortalFx.Hubs.Notifications.ClientNotification.publish({